kwchurch/deepnet_examples/README.md

 are.

 <p>
-Many years ago, well before the web, I gave some lectures at a Lingusitics Summer School on
+Many years ago, well before the web, I gave some lectures called
 <a
 href="https://web.stanford.edu/class/cs124/kwc-unix-for-poets.pdf">Unix
-for Poets</a>.
+for Poets</a> at
+a Lingusitics Summer School.
 At the time, we were really excited by what we could do with lexical resources and corpora (superhighway roadkill such as email, bboards, faxes).